Phil Ashey: ACNA career

 Ashey was named CEO of AAC in 2014 and succeeded David Anderson as president in 2016.
 Under his leadership, the AAC pivoted from its role in supporting theologically conservative congregations and clergy within the Episcopal Church to developing the newly formed Anglican Church in North America.
 Alongside three fellow future ACNA bishops―Paul Donison, Chip Edgar and Jim Hobby―Ashey was one of eight candidates for the role of bishop of Pittsburgh in 2016.

 Ashey completed an LL.M. in canon law at Cardiff University in 2016.
 As a canon lawyer, he has been counsel to the ACNA College of Bishops, chair of the ACNA's Governance Task Force from 2014 to 2023 and a member of the ACNA's Provincial Tribunal.
 He has also been an adviser to the Gafcon Primates Council and the GSFA, serving as the drafter of GSFA's covenantal structure.
 In 2024.
 Ashey was elected to the board of the GSFA Assembly.
 In addition to his formal roles with Anglican bodies, Ashey has taught Anglican canon law in Uganda.
 Ashey is the author of the 2017 book Anglican Conciliarism: The Church Meeting to Decide Together.

 In 2021, Ashey moved to St. Simon's Island, Georgia, to plant an Anglican church there.
 In 2024, the Diocese of Western Anglicans elected him to succeed Keith Andrews as the diocese's third bishop.
 Ashey was consecrated to the episcopacy in March 2025.
-He relinquished his role as AAC CEO but continued on as the council's president.
+He relinquished his role as AAC CEO but continued on as the council's president until February 2026.

+After ACNA Archbishop Steve Wood was suspended from ministry and indicted for an ecclesiastical trial over charges of misconduct, Ashey served as a canonical adviser to Wood ahead of his trial.
+In a May 2026 lecture, Ashey predicted that Wood would be exonerated and described Wood's accusers as "aggrieved" and "terminated" former employees.
+After criticism by the standing committee of the Anglican Diocese of South Carolina, Ashey retracted his remarks and apologized for speculating about the trial outcome and for mischaracterizing the complainants, none of whom had been terminated.